benblack769/benblack769.github.io/exploration_intelligence/mirroring.md

 *These are useful examples of mirroring, but also to support my belief that society has found good and bad places for every major human characteristic.*

 ### Case 1: Reflexive morality
 ### Case 2: Hyper-learning: climbing up the backs of titans via extreme mirroring

 ### Case 3: Dispassionate philanthropy

+## Mirroring and deep relationships

+*This is the reason why I wrote this*

+*Cannot create meaningful relationships without curiosity*

+*Curiosity is suppressed when mirroring is high, you only look for reactions to other people, not look for new reactions*

+*On the other hand, you cannot know enough about people to create deep relationships without mirroring.*

 ## Limits of mirroring